plenigo/plenigo.github.io/pages/sdks/php/includes/in_app_purchase_php.md

 // add a new right
 $accessRights[] = [
-  'productId' => 'innAppPurchase', // id of accessright.
+  'productId' => 'inAppPurchase', // id of accessright.
 Your Paywalls have to check against this right 'receipt'   => 'ewoJInNpZ25hdHVyZSIgPSAiQXBkeEpkdE53UFUyckE1L2NuM2tJTzFPVGsyN', // receipt from any appstore 'source'    => 'i-tunes', // Source of this purchase to determine, which API to use for validation ];